 Physical therapy can also help your dog build muscle mass to protect their joints.
 Work closely with your veterinarian to find a doggy physical therapist who can treat your dog’s specific needs.

-Joint supplements like those from PetHonesty can also help to strengthen the joint and prevent damage caused by hip dysplasia.
+Joint supplements like those from PetHonesty can also help to strengthen the joint and prevent damage caused by hip joint issues.
 You can find joint mobility chews for different ages, including some formulated specifically for senior dogs.
-These chews contain ingredients that include glucosamine, hemp oil, and omega-3 fatty acids that may help soothe hip pain and decrease inflammation.
+These chews contain ingredients that include glucosamine, hemp oil, and omega-3 fatty acids that may help with hip discomfort and help support a healthy inflammatory response.

 A femoral head ostectomy is used on both young dogs and older dogs.
 During an FHO procedure, the veterinarian will remove the head of the femur to create a false joint.
 Over time, the dog’s body will create scar tissue at the joint, helping to regain normal hip function.
-This procedure also helps to reduce pain associated with hip dysplasia.
 After the surgery, you’ll need to monitor your dog’s activity, though he or she can start off-leash walks after about 30 days.

 With a total hip replacement, your dog will generally need to stay at the surgical center for three to five days.
 After the procedure, your dog will not be allowed to run, jump, or play for two months.
 If you’re not going to be home during the entire duration of the recovery period, you may want to keep your pet in a kennel whenever you’re out of the house.
 This can help ensure your pup won’t get hurt trying to move around when you’re gone.